Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: Proof Overview of -hardness of Approximation

-\item \textbf{(Idea 2)} Check if a $k$-coloring of $[k]^2$ is close to a ``striped'' pattern by executing the following \emph{stripe verifier} $\Vstripe$, which is allowed to sample a pair from ${[k]^2 \choose 2}$ probabilistically and accept if they have different colors: \begin{itembox}[l]{\textbf{Stripe verifier $\Vstripe$.}}
+Our first, most important verifier is the \emph{stripe verifier} $\Vstripe$, which checks if a $k$-coloring $\f$ of $[k]^2$ is close to a striped pattern.
+Specifically, $\Vstripe$ samples a pair of vertices from $[k]^2$ that forms a \emph{diagonal line} in a $k \times k$ grid, and it accepts if they have different colors, as follows: